 Defining the code style in Eclipse is a very bad idea:

-- All people are not productive in Eclipse, some might for example be using InteliJ.
+- All people are not productive in Eclipse, some might for example be using InteliJ or NetBeans.
 They will have to have Eclipse installed just to use it for formatting.

 - The semantics of the settings in the code style may change between versions of Eclipse (I have seen it!).
 Then you may start getting unnecessary diffs in commits after an upgrade.